gywn9081/POPL_Final_Project/readme.md

 # POPL Final Project

 ## Project Explanation
 This project parses Python3 code for specific features, including arithmetic operators, assignment operators, if/elif/else blocks, conditional statements, for/while loops, nested structures, and comments using Python3 and Antlr4.
-The text file is first put into a python function, which adds indent and dedent text so that the lexer can tokenize indentation (which is not context-free).
+The text file is first put into a python function in deliverable3.py, which adds indent and dedent text so that the lexer can tokenize indentation (which is not context-free).
 The new text is then handed off to the Antlr grammar, which then tokenizes and parses the text based on the rules in the Arithmetic.g4 file.

 ## **Group:** Many Deers; One Headlight